-So you have a great idea, you know you want to build it for Android, but what next?
+So, if you already have a great idea for an app, and you know you want to build it for Android - what’s the next step?

-The market for Android developers is huge, and it can be difficult to pinpoint the right candidate to meet your specific needs and bring your app to life in the most successful way.
-Here, we share our tips to help you find and hire the best Android developers, plus avoid the potential pitfalls of making a bad decision.
+The market for Android developers is huge, and it can be difficult to pinpoint the right candidate to meet your specific needs and bring your app to life in the most successful way possible.
+Here, we share our tips to help you find and hire the best Android developers, along with how to avoid the potential pitfalls of making a bad decision.